huanhuan2099/MaizeTasselDataset/README.md

 # MaizeTassel-Dataset
-MaizeTassel: A UAV-based dataset for maize tassel detection in complex field environments
+MaizeTassel: A UAV-based dataset for maize tassel detection in complex field environments.
+We will provide the download link after the paper is accepted.

 ## Overview